asciinema/asciinema-player/README.md

 () => '{"version": 2, "width": 80, "height": 24}\n[1.0, "o", "hello "]\n[2.0, "o", "world!"]';
 ```

-Let's say you'd like to embed asciicast contents in a (hidden) HTML tag on your
+Say you'd like to embed asciicast contents in a (hidden) HTML tag on your page,
-page.
-Following data source can be used to extract it and pass it to the player:
+following data source can be used to extract it and pass it to the player:

 ```javascript
 AsciinemaPlayer.create(